netdata/netdata/packaging/installer/UPDATE.md

 _Please, consider the risks of running an auto-update.
 Something can always go wrong.
 Keep an eye on your installation, and run a manual update if something ever fails._

-Calling the `netdata-installer.sh` with the `--auto-update` or `-u` option will create an `auto-updater` script under either  `/etc/cron.daily/`, or `/etc/periodic/daily/`.
-Whenever the `auto-updater` is executed, it checks if a newer nightly build is available and then handles the download, installation and netdata restart.
+Calling the `netdata-installer.sh` with the `--auto-update` or `-u` option will create the `netdata-updater` script under either  `/etc/cron.daily/`, or `/etc/periodic/daily/`.
+Whenever the `netdata-updater` is executed, it checks if a newer nightly build is available and then handles the download, installation and netdata restart.

 Note that after Jan 2019, the `kickstart.sh` one-liner `bash <(curl -Ss https://my-netdata.io/kickstart.sh)` calls the `netdata-installer.sh` with the auto-update option.
 So if you just run the one-liner without options once, your netdata will be kept auto-updated.